return-STEM/programming-guides/guide/introcpp/conditionals.md

 Up until now, you've learned to make **linear** C++ programs, where the program executes from top to bottom.
 Sometimes the program will take a break to ask for user input, but the way it runs is pretty straightforward.

 **Control structures** change that up a bit.
 This lesson, we'll be showing you how to write programs that decide what code to run.
 This is called the **control flow** of the program, or which "path" the program takes.
 Think of it like a fork in the road–you decide to either go right or left.
-This brings us to our first challenge: figuring out how our computers make decisions.
+This brings us to our first challenge: figuring out how our computers make decisions. %%TODO i'm not sure about calling it a challenge for us, maybe use a better sort of transition%%

 # How Do Computers Make Decisions?

 Computers make decisions a little differently from humans.
 When I choose what I'll eat for lunch, I need to ask myself a few questions: What do I want?
 How much am I willing to spend?
 How convenient is it for me to get it?
 All these questions have an infinite number of answers.

 However, as you might remember from lesson 2, computers operate on an on-or-off basis–this means that each question can only have two answers, `true` or `false`, or 0 or 1.
-In C++, there's a data type for that–the **boolean**!
+In C++, there's a data type for that–the %%shouldn't this have the other like the grave(below the tilda)%%**boolean**!
 In summary, each question our program has to answer needs to have a boolean answer, either `true` or `false`.

+%%TODO maybe link to a lot of details about the boolean datatype that would  be in one of the earlier lessons%%

 # Relational Operators